CPWDA Central

 Agent Louis Pompei

 Agent Louis Pompei, 30, was shot and killed on June 9th 1995 while entering a supermarket, Vons, in San Dimas, while off duty at 2030 hours to cash his paycheck and pick up dog food for his K9 “Dios” in his home city.
 Agent Pompei while in the checkout line attempted to stop a robbery by taking action when the suspects began to threaten the life of a mentally-disabled employee boy who was being pistol whipped.
-When he tried to help, two robbers shot him in the chest, leg and abdomen, as he traded fire, wounding both who were later arrested at a local hospital.
+When he tried to help, two robbers shot him in the chest, leg and abdomen, as he traded fire, wounding both who were later arrested at Queen of the Valley Hospital in West Covina.
+Pompei hobbled to a pay phone and called 911.
+Emergency personnel found him crumpled beneath the phone when they arrived minutes later.
 Pompei died two hours later at San Dimas Community Hospital.
 Agent Louis Pompei started the Glendora Police Department's first canine unit.
 Born and raised in Pennsylvania, Pompei graduated from Mahanoy City High School in 1982.
 He went on to earn a Bachelor of Arts degree in criminal justice administration from Mansfield University of Pennsylvania in 1986.
 He was hired as a police officer trainee by the Glendora Police Department in 1987 and attended the Los Angeles County Sheriffs Academy, graduating on March 4, 1988.
 He was appointed to the rank of agent in 1995.
 A memorial to Pompei was erected near the spot where he was killed.
-Pompei's funeral service drew 2,000 people.
+Pompei's funeral service drew 2,000 people and he received a 21 gun salute from the state police.
+Also at the funeral was a bag-piper and bugler.
 Agent Pompei had been with the agency for eight years and was survived by his fiancée Tracey Taylor-Careaga.

-The two robbers, ages 16 and 17 at the time of the crime, were sentenced to life in prison without parole and the getaway driver was sentenced to 26 years to life.
+The two robbers, ages 16 and 17 at the time of the crime, were sentenced to life in prison without parole and the getaway driver, Daniel Hernandez, 19, was sentenced to 26 years to life.

 Officer Timothy James Jones

-Officer Jones, 36, and his canine, Laser, were shot and killed, August 26, 1994, after being ambushed by the suspect who had murdered Officer Ron Ryan earlier in the day.
+Officer Jones, 36, and his canine, Laser, were shot and killed, August 26, 1994, after being ambushed by the suspect who had murdered Officer Ron Ryan, 29 year-old rookie, earlier in the day.
 The ambush happened while Officer Jones and his canine were searching for the suspect.
 The actual events started to unfold approximately 6:55 a.m. when St. Paul dispatch received a call for a check of a person in a vehicle in the lot of the Sacred Heart Church at Sixth and Hope.
 The first officer arrived at the scene and was called away for another priority call.
 Officer Ryan volunteered to take the original call.
 When Officer Ryan approached the suspect’s vehicle he woke the individual.
-The suspect identified himself via his passport as Guy Harvey Baker and had a gun hidden under a coat in his hand that he was using as a blanket.
-Baker had a warrant out for his arrest.
+The suspect identified himself via his passport as Guy Harvey Baker, 26, and had a gun hidden under a coat in his hand that he was using as a blanket.
+Baker, Marine combat veteran, had a warrant out for his arrest and was wanted in Mason City, Iowa, on a parole violation for illegal possession of firearms.
 Baker began to fire at Officer Ryan repeatedly and was hit three times in the torso and once in the head killing him at 6:58 a.m.
 Baker then removed Officer Ryan’s service weapon from his holster.
 He then returned to his vehicle to leave the area but it wouldn’t start.
 He was able to push it down a hill and get it running.
 A citizen who witnessed the shooting armed himself and fired three times at the fleeing vehicle hitting it and shattering the rear window.
 Baker then drove to the rear of a liquor store on Hudson Road, parked the vehicle, and changed his clothing.
+While Baker was fleeing he began making circular trails and sprinkled lighter fluid across his trail to try to confuse his scent for the police dogs he knew would be tracking him.
+He also left bits of clothing scattered around in an attempt to confuse the officers.
 While Baker was fleeing he came upon a garage and ice fishing shack at the rear of 1124 Conway.
 The ice shack had a crawl space for Baker to crawl underneath and slide up inside without unlocking the door from the outside.
 The ice shack had a strip of Plexiglas all the way around it for him to observe what was happening around him.
 Officer Jones had volunteered to come in on his time off to search for Baker with his K-9 partner Laser.
 Laser had picked up Bakers scent outside the fish shack.
 The whole time Baker was observing K-9 Laser and Officer Jones.
 As soon as Officer Jones looked through the window, Baker fired and Officer Jones went down immediately with a fatal head wound at 10:25 a.m. and had no chance to defend himself.
 Baker then exited the fish house and was attacked by Laser.
 Baker shot Laser four times.
 Baker then recovered Officer Jones’s service weapon.
 Baker then hid under a pile of lumber and rubbish next to a porch at 1129 Euclid.
 Several officers observed Baker in his hiding place and was placed under arrest.
 Officer Jones had been with the St. Paul Police Department in Missouri for 16 years.
-He is survived by his wife and two children.
+K9 Laser was cremated and buried with Officer Jones.
+He is survived by his wife Roxanne and two children ages 8 and 6.

-The suspect pled guilty to murdering both Officer Ryan and Officer Jones and was sentenced to life without parole.
+Guy Harvey Baker pled guilty to murdering both Officer Ryan and Officer Jones and was sentenced to two life sentences without parole.

 Game Warden William F. Hanrahan